-At the end of mindfulness meditation retreats, people often wonder if it is possible to practice mindfulness meditation in the modern world, asking me a very important question: "What do I do after the retreat?
+At the end of mindfulness meditation retreats, people often wonder if it is possible to maintain the practice of mindfulness meditation in the modern world, asking me a very important question: "What do I do after the retreat?
 How can I practice mindfulness meditation in daily life?"
-Many desperately want to bring what they've been practicing back home with them from retreat, but they're afraid that mindfulness meditation won't fit in a high-tech world of computers, cars, smart phones, and countless other modern trappings.
+Many desperately want to bring what they have been practicing back home with them from retreats, but are afraid that mindfulness meditation will not fit in a high-tech world of computers, cars, smart phones, and countless other modern trappings.

 This fear is understandable.
 Most of us live a busy life full of constant melodrama.
 We have to earn a living, maintain a household, and deal with people who are both friendly and rude.
 We watch what we eat and drink.
-We may be compulsive shoppers, spending hours in the mall, in front of the TV or internet, checking out the latest products for sale.
+We may be compulsive shoppers, spending hours in the mall, in front of the TV or internet checking out the latest products for sale.
 In today's world, we deal with a million little things throughout the day.
-It's no wonder so many of us have a hard time believing mindfulness meditation can be relevant in our lives today and have great difficulty making time to find out.
+It is no wonder so many of us have a hard time believing mindfulness meditation can be relevant in our lives today and have great difficulty making time to find out.

-Luckily, when we really examine ourselves, we'll see that the mind is the same for us now as it was for those who lived so many years ago in ancient times.
+Luckily, when we really examine ourselves, we will see that the mind is the same for us in the modern age as it was for those who lived in ancient times.
 We may have new fancy distractions and addictions, but our struggle is no different from the struggles of ancient people.

 Meditation is at the heart of this path to freedom.
-Gender, race, age, religion, income, nor anything we've done before this moment, none of these matter.
-Meditation is not about the content of our lives; it's about how we relate to our daily experiences, whatever they may be.
-Meditation is about waking up and seeing clearly how we're doing, what we're doing, and why we're doing it.
-Meditation is a reality check.
+Gender, race, age, religion, income, nor anything we have done before this moment, none of these matters.
+Meditation is not about the content of our lives; it is about how we relate to our daily experiences, whatever they may be.
+Meditation is about waking up and seeing clearly how we are doing, what we are doing, and why we are doing it.
+Meditation is a self-initiated reality check.